content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/Java-non-access-modifiers.md

 **Strictfp Class / Method:**

 -   This keyword is used to ensure that results from an operation on floating-point numbers brings out the same results on every platform.
--   This keyword can not be used with abstract methods, variables or constructors as these need not contain operations.
+-   This keyword cannot be used with abstract methods, variables or constructors as these need not contain operations.

-**Code:**
+**Example:**

 ![](media/3f3b6bcb7adde8674d4996b12d440999.png)